AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Bollinger_Bands.md

 ## Visualization using ranges

-Visualization of the Bollinger Bands indicator can be done with Range series - Range Area, Range SplineArea, etc. in case of using them, it is not necessary to creating two series of one indicator.
-Let's use the Range SplineArea for the Bollinger Bands indicator visualization.
+Visualization of the Bollinger Bands indicator can be done with Range series - Range Area, Range SplineArea, etc. Let's use the Range SplineArea for the Bollinger Bands indicator visualization.

 ```
 // create BBands indicators